Asymptotic properties of the multivariate Sz\'{a}sz-Mirakyan estimator for cumulative distribution functions on the nonnegative orthant: Introduction

-To address boundary effects in kernel-based distribution function estimation on bounded or one-sided supports, one can incorporate explicit boundary modifications, such as boundary kernels or asymmetric kernels \citep{Tenreiro2018new,Zhang2020boundary,LafayeDeMicheaux2021study,MR4349488,Mansouri2024CDF}.
+To address boundary effects in kernel-based cdf estimation on bounded or one-sided supports, one can incorporate explicit boundary modifications, such as boundary kernels or asymmetric kernels \citep{Tenreiro2018new,Zhang2020boundary,LafayeDeMicheaux2021study,MR4349488,Mansouri2024CDF}.
 However, such boundary-specific constructions can add extra tuning and analysis in boundary regions, motivating the consideration of simpler support-adapted alternatives.
 One such approach is to employ nonnegative-support approximation operators that are intrinsically adapted to $[0,\infty)^d$.
-In this spirit, Sz\'{a}sz--Mirakyan--type constructions smooth the distribution function by averaging with Poisson weights over a data-dependent neighborhood that remains entirely within the support, thereby avoiding boundary leakage and respecting the geometry of the nonnegative orthant \citep{Mirakjan1941,Szasz1950}.
-This operator-based approach is closely related to Bernstein polynomials in approximation theory \citep{Lorentz1986} and provides a tractable framework for deriving explicit bias--variance expansions and for quantifying efficiency gains relative to the empirical c.d.f.\ in multivariate settings.
+In this spirit, Sz\'{a}sz--Mirakyan--type constructions smooth the cdf by averaging with Poisson weights over a data-dependent neighborhood that remains entirely within the support, thereby avoiding boundary leakage and respecting the geometry of the nonnegative orthant \citep{Mirakjan1941,Szasz1950}.
+This operator-based approach is closely related to Bernstein polynomials in approximation theory \citep{Lorentz1986} and provides a tractable framework for deriving explicit bias--variance expansions and for quantifying efficiency gains relative to the empirical cdf in multivariate settings.